Summary: Hey, check it out. I've finally gotten off my arse and written something fresh for my fans. Hopefully it doesn't suck.

 "And I'm Alice."
 Alice said as she shook her hand.

 "Thank you, Mrs White.
 I'm sorry Leonard isn't here to meet you, he's helping the movers."

 "It's quite all right."
 Mrs White pulled something out of her black bag.

 "Oh, a Bible!"
-Nell trilled as Mrs White handed her a small leather-bound Bible.
+Rose trilled as Mrs White handed her a small leather-bound Bible.
 "Thank you!"

 "The ultimate path to salvation through the Christ Jesus!"